bazel-contrib/SIG-rules-authors/go-tutorial.md

  }
 ```

+I also cleaned up the Println to add some clarity.

-Once that is done, we need to run go mod to update the projects
+Once that code change is done, we need to run go mod to update the projects
 dependencies.
+We can use bazel to run the go binary, instead of having
+to install go and running that binary.
+The Go rules have already downloaded
+the Go SDK, so use the following command.

 ```
-$ bazel run @go_sdk//:bin/go -- mod tidy
+$ bazelisk run @go_sdk//:bin/go -- mod tidy
 ```

 Keeping go.mod updated allows us to either use go directly or bazel to build